An invitation to a dream: how a scientist from Belarus came to the USA for a year and stayed forever

 Apparently, he really masterfully mastered the methods of spectroscopy, because he was asked to return to the United States, all to the same Albany University.
 He accepted the invitation and has been living in America since 17 years.

-True, he was engaged in fundamental research for a total of only three years.
+True, he engaged in basic research for a total of only three years.
 By profession, he is still an optical engineer, and he was more attracted to technology.
-He was entrusted to lead the Center for Structural Chemistry at the University of Albany, which is part of SUNY, a union of New York State universities.
+He was entrusted with leading the Albany University Center for Structural Chemistry, which is part of SUNY, a union of New York State universities.

 Yermolenkov is an irreplaceable employee, in America they are called in a special way - essential employee.
 Even during the general pandemic associated with the spread of COVID-19, he continues to work, because he ensures the uninterrupted operation of laboratory equipment.